PAINET: A Principled Efficient Transformer for 3D Dynamics Modeling: Introduction

 In this paper, we propose \model (\emph{\textbf{P}hysics-inspired \textbf{A}ll-pair \textbf{I}nteractions \textbf{Net}work}) for 3D dynamics modeling.
 Starting from an energy function that quantifies the latent interactions among particles through smoothness criteria of particle embeddings, we derive a principled attention mechanism with adaptive pairwise mappings that captures long-range, particle-type-specific dependencies.
 Moreover, the model is implemented with a parallel decoder that preserves $\mbox{SE}(3)$-equivariance while maintaining efficiency in inference.

 We evaluate \model on diverse real-world datasets, including human motion sequences, molecular dynamics (MD17), and large-scale protein simulations.
 Empirical results show that \model consistently outperforms recently proposed methods with up to 41.5\% / 18.0\% / 4.7\% decrease of mean square errors (MSEs) in motion capture / MD17 / protein dynamics simulation, while consuming comparable computation costs as those competing models.
-Furthermore, we conduct comprehensive ablation studies that corroborate the efficacy of the key proposed components and demonstrate that the computation costs of \model in terms of time and memory grow nearly linearly w.r.t. particle numbers and time steps.
+Furthermore, we conduct comprehensive ablation studies that corroborate the efficacy of the key proposed components and demonstrate that the computation costs of \model grow nearly linearly w.r.t. particle numbers and time steps.